truzmeto/EM_GaussianMixture/README.md

 ## My implementation of some ML algorithms

-### This repository contains some of ML algorithms implemented with powerful numpy library under
+### This repository contains some of ML algorithms implemented with powerful numpy library under Python3.
-python3.

-Currently it has:
+Currently it only has:

 1. Expectation Maximization with Gaussian Mixture that performs clustering on data set with unknown labels.
    It only supports diagonal covariance meaniang std length is same along different feature directions.